 Taking cameras to the ride was forbidden because of safety reasons, but I managed to photograph the group, who departed before us.

 The entrance to the canyon.
 The whole jet boat ride route was pretty much like this one on the photo.

 The next stop is a Mexican restaurant.
 We were too tired to look for any local food.
 Even our remaining four fellows, who in the meantime went … shopping.
-Did I come to New Zealand to eat at an Mexican restaurant?
-No I did not.
-It is half past seven and we have still more than two hours ride ahead of us (180 km) till we reach our next motel.
+Did I come to New Zealand to eat at a Mexican restaurant?
+No, I did not.
+It is half-past seven, and we have still more than two hours ride ahead of us (180 km) till we reach our next motel.

-On the way to Te Anau the views are spectacular.
+On the way to Te Anau, the views are spectacular.
 A truly scenic route.
 An overwhelming one.
 But it is already getting dark.
-Photographs would not reflect that what we see.
+Photographs would not reflect on what we see.
 We are tired.
 Most of the fellows are asleep in the van.
 We have to hurry up to get to our motel as quickly as possible.
 We reach it after ten pm.
 Enough time to sit down and rest for a minute.
-Take a shower maybe.
-Our journey is no longer pleasure ...
+Take a shower, maybe.
+Our journey is no longer a pleasure ...

 DAY 8 ROUTE

 A three and half hour route on day eight.
-In aftermath – good planning.
-But wrong organisation on spot that made most of us lose another day.
+In the aftermath – proper planning.
+But the wrong organization on the spot made most of us lose another day.